Pengutronix at Embedded World 2022

 The ECP5 has no built-in CPU, so we have to include a CPU in the FPGA bitstream.
 As RISC-V is free and open architecture, of course there are also free and open FPGA IP cores available such as the multi-core vexRiscv from SpinalHDL, which was used in our demo.

 We used Yocto to automate the full build process of the gateware and software from source, ensuring full reproducibility.
-As the upstream FPGA toolchain is still evolving quickly, this approach makes it possible to preform pin-point fixes without the risk of running into incompatible changes.
+As the upstream FPGA toolchain is still evolving quickly, this approach makes it possible to perform pin-point fixes without the risk of running into incompatible changes.

 Weiterführende Links